azzumw/GoogleDeveloper/README.md

-# GoogleDeveloper
+# Android Basics In Kotlin

-Welcome to my Google Developer Repo.
+Welcome to my Android Basics in Kotlin repo.

 Please note: This repo is a work in progress.